maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 This is where the naivety of some of the Degrowth advocates really comes into light, as they propose the idea of slowing down the economies of first-world countries to allow third-world countries to continue growing.

-But if a foreign power doesn't limit its growth, while our country does, that foreign power's military will grow stronger compared to ours, posing a risk to national security.
+But if a foreign power doesn't limit its growth, while your country does, that foreign power's military will grow stronger compared to yours, posing a risk to national security.

 While it's been a while, thankfully, since the West has been at actual war (leaving the proxy wars and cold wars aside for a minute), this isn't a fairy tale world.